zhexuany/influxcloud/Architecture.md

 ~~~
 points ----> any node in cluster -----> find nodes  -> buffer write in hinted handoff
 ~~~

-When points arrives `influxDB` either in tcp or udp, it can handle this on its own.
-We do not need worry about this.

-#### The rule about merge points
-Speaking about the merge rules, we need bring `Shards Groups` into.
+The key is about how to determine the destination of these point.
+It is related with `Shards Groups`.
-##### Shards Groups
+#### Shards Groups
 All data stored in cluster as a form of `Shards`.
 Consering the replication factor is `x` and there is `n` node available in cluster.
-If we assume there are `m` shrads has to be written into cluster, then for every node, `nm/x` shards will be written into cluster.
+Then `n/x` shards will be created in each group, discarding any fractions.

+This means that a new shard group will be created for each dat of data that gets written in.
+Within shard group 2 shards will be created.
+Because of the replication factor of 2, each of those two shards will be copied on 2 servers.
 When a write comes in with values that have a timestamp, we first determine which `ShardGroup` that this write goes to.
 After this, we take the concatatention of `measurement` and `tagset` as out key and hash such key for bucketing into the correct shard.
 In Go, it will be the following.

 ~~~go
 // key is measurement + tagset